otmr/otmr/README.md

 ```
 **NFTs**

-> working on creating NFTs to enable digital use and collection, some will include sticker packs for auction winner on Foundation
+working on creating NFTs to enable digital use and collection, some will include sticker packs for auction winner on foundation

 > [foundation](https://foundation.app/@otmr)